fwkoch/advent-of-code/README.md

 ## [2021](2021)

-Just Python this year... in the mood for more fun, less effort. :shrug:
+Just Python this year... in the mood for more fun, less googling. :shrug: